 Welcome to today's edition of the Rush 24-7 podcast.

-And a Limbaugh Institute, Advanced Conservative Studies.
+El Rushbo and the EIB network and Limbaugh Institute, Advanced Conservative Studies.

-Just found out last night that on the New York Times bestseller list on March the 30th.
+Just found out last night that on the New York Times bestseller list on March the 30th, Rush Revere and the First Patriots will open at number one.

-And Rush Revere and the Brave Pilgrims moves up to number four.
+And Rush Revere and the brave pilgrims moves up to number four.

-How about that stick to the issues, Crowd?
+How about that stick to the issues, crowd?

-Ladies and gentlemen, uh CNN actually broke away from coverage of the missing Malaysian airliner today to cover President Obama and a little statement on Putin and Crimea and Ukraine before getting on Marine One to head to Air Force One to come to Florida to play golf.
+Ladies and gentlemen, CNN actually broke away from coverage of the missing Malaysian airliner today to cover President Obama and a little statement on Putin and Crimea and Ukraine before getting on Marine One to head to Air Force One to come to Florida to play golf.

-Well, wouldn't you?
+Why wouldn't you?

 They actually broke away.

-The latest from CNN is that a black hole, one of their anchors actually posited that a black hole may have swallowed up the Malaysian airline.
+The latest from CNN is that a black hole, one of their anchors, actually posited that a black hole may have swallowed up the Malaysian airline.

 They were serious.